germeval2021toxic/SharedTask/index.md

 If you have any questions, please do not hesitate to [contact us](mailto:germeval2021toxic@gmail.com)!

+Disclaimer: Please note that we display examples of toxic user comments on this website for better understanding and transparency.

 ## Task Overview

 With this year´s shared task, we want participants to go beyond the identification of offensive comments.